 EXECUTIVE PRODUCER / DIRECTOR / WRITER

-Although he’s specialized in North American features shot in Latin America, Ricardo Del Río has written and produced several Mexican features.
-As a co-founder of the National Film Commission – México and the Puerto Vallarta Film Commission, Ricardo Del Río has worked closely with Mexican Unions and Official Institutions in both countries to help develop a reliable Latin-American film industry that can provide quality services in Latin America to any production regardless of its nationality, complexity or budget size.
+Although Ricardo Del Rio has specialized in North American features shot in Latin America, he has written and produced several Mexican features over his 35-year career.
+As a co-founder of the National Film Commission – México and the Puerto Vallarta Film Commission, Ricardo Del Río has worked closely with Mexican Unions and Official Institutions in the US and Mexico to help develop a thriving and reliable Latin-American film industry that can provide top quality services in Latin America to any production, regardless of its nationality, complexity or budget size.

 LINE PRODUCER / WRITER